tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 Make sure to copy the password to clipboard or make note of it as we will need it handy when accessing the next bandit level.

-<h2 id="bandit-level-three">Bandit Level Three &RightArrow; Four</h3>
+<h2 id="bandit-level-three">Bandit Level Three &RightArrow; Four {% directlink "bandit-level-three" %}</h3>

 OverTheWire tells us that the password to access the next level is stored in a hidden file within the `inhere` directory.
-Now that the process of using SSH to connect to new OverTheWire Bandit Servers has been repeated, I will just show my terminal command to SSH into Bandit level three on port 2220 with username bandit3 and the password found in the previous level.
+Now that the process of using SSH to connect to new OverTheWire Bandit Servers has been repeated a few times, I will just show my terminal command to SSH into Bandit level three on port 2220 with username bandit3 and the password found in the previous level.

 ```bash
 spherical:~ TannerDolby$ ssh bandit3@bandit.labs.overthewire.org -p 2220
 ```

+Quick listing of the root directory contents.

 ```bash
 bandit3@bandit:~$ ls
 inhere
 ```

 Remember!
 We have been told there is a password hidden in a file within the `inhere` directory.
-Let's change to that directory using the `cd` command and inspect the directories contents.
+Lets change to that directory using the `cd` command and inspect the directories contents.

 ```bash
 bandit3@bandit:~$ cd inhere